How to cut the cable cord and save money in 2018

 There’s a great scene in The Godfather: Part II that’s on point with our discussion of negotiating a better deal for Internet and cord cutting.
 Watch this short clip because I need to ask you a question when you’re done.

 If you had to pick a character, who would you rather be?
 The corrupt senator played so skillfully by G.D.
 Spradlin?
 Or are you the Godfather?
 Spradlin’s character sure reminds me of my old cable company.
 I think we’d all like to believe we’re Al Pachino’s character.
 Confident.
-Taking no bullshit, or bullshit answers whatsoever.
+Taking no bullshit whatsoever.
 Do you really act that way when you’re on the phone with your customer service rep from Comcast?
-Nah, I’m calling bullshit.
+Nah, I don’t think so.
 I’m sticking with some tough love here.
 You really don’t.

 Let me put it to you another way.